 Not Fit for Duty (NFFD) Procedures

-If a medical condition occurs which requires you to be placed in a Not Fit For Duty (NFFD) status, you must submit supporting documentation to MSC Medical via fax or email.
+If a medical condition occurs which requires you to be placed in a Not Fit for Duty (NFFD) status, you must submit supporting documentation to MSC Medical via fax or email.
+The preferred method of submission is via email.
 The fax number and email address are located at the top of the Medical Summary Form and on the Medical Points of Contact page.
 Follow-up Medical Summary Forms should be provided to MSC Medical on a regular basis (preferably at least monthly) to update your fitness for duty status.
 Based on the documentation provided by your health care provider, MSC Medical will determine if you are fit to return to duty.
 DO NOT assume that because your personal medical provider has marked “Fit for Duty” (FFD) that you will be cleared by MSC medical as being FFD.
 MSC Medical will determine if you meet MSC medical standards or whether more information may be needed from your provider.
 You do not want to have needlessly traveled to the CSU pool at your own expense only to find out you were not cleared by MSC Medical, and that more information was required or that you do not meet MSC Medical Standards.

 - MSC Medical only determines fitness for duty status not for leave status.
 You must request leave through your placement officer (sick leave, annual leave, LWOP, etc.) If documentation indicates that an extension of the NFFD status is warranted, you still must contact your Marine Placement Specialist (MPS) regarding your leave status.